Aarception/Mo-information-security-portfolio/README.md

 The institution's designed response will be dignified.
 Tomorrow a choice will be made that concludes this transitional phase.

-Potentially Emergent Insight: Without using  any identifiers except light modeling, coherent signature does not accurately best reflect the voice(s)  There is stakeholder deep regard, peripheral disaffection (katagelasticism?), brass diplomacy, operational disassociation, and tasked/diverted affectuation.
+Potentially Emergent Insight: Without using  any identifiers except light modeling, coherent signature does not accurately best reflect the voice(s)  There is stakeholder designed regard, peripheral disaffection (katagelasticism?), brass diplomacy, operational disassociation, and tasked/diverted affectuation.
 It is extraordinary the emitted capacity for valence differentiation is rather extraordinary for presumably vector-based entity.

 ---